cloudposse/atmos/website/docs/cli/commands/describe/describe-stacks.md

 sidebar_label: stacks
 sidebar_class_name: command
 id: stacks
-description: Use this command to show the fully deep-merged configuration for all stacks and their components in the stacks.
+description: Use this command to show the fully deep-merged configuration for all stacks and the components in the stacks.
 ---

 :::note Purpose
-Use this command to show the fully deep-merged configuration for all stacks and their components in the stacks.
+Use this command to show the fully deep-merged configuration for all stacks and the components in the stacks.
 :::

 ## Usage

 Execute the `describe stacks` command like this:

 ```shell